Summary

 Shared media is content posted on a brand’s social media channels that isn’t promoted or boosted.
 This is also referred to as “organic social.”
 Shared media also includes a brand’s participation in social audio apps, review sites, and forums.
 If you manage an employee advocacy program, their involvement in social and online discussions is also shared media.

-The reason why it’s called shared media is because your brand is “sharing” the space with your customers.
+The reason why it’s called shared media is that your brand is “sharing” the space with your customers.
 This is what makes social media so powerful.
 It’s a two-way dialogue instead of a one-way message like paid digital advertising.

 The Benefits of Shared Media